dsavransky/grading/documentation/usage.rst

 ===================
 To generate token, in Canvas:

 #.
-Navigate to Settings>Account>Approved Integrations
+Navigate to Account>Settings and scroll down to Approved Integrations
 #.
 Click '+New Access Token'.
 Copy the token.  **NB: It won't be displayed again.**

 You will need to enter this token the first time you instantiate a :py:class:`cornellGrading.cornellGrading` object.
+If using Windows, you should save this token to a text file.
+Be sure that there is nothing other than the token in the file (white space afterwards is ok).

 .. note::